MSIA/2020-msia423-ganguly-got/README.md

 ```bash
 sh run_docker.sh
 ```

-**Note: If recreating the database add --t at the end of both options above
+***Note: If recreating the database add --t at the end of both options above to avoid IntegrityErrors due to duplicate records*